-Treatment depends on the type of kyphosis a child has.
+Treatment depends on the type of kyphosis your child has.

-If the patient has postural kyphosis, treatment is usually conservative and involves working with the child to improve posture through physical therapy, stretching and core fitness activities.
+- For postural kyphosis, treatment is usually conservative.
+We work with your child to improve posture through physical therapy, stretching and core fitness activities.

-In congenital kyphosis, surgery may be recommended to help maintain a more normal spine as the child grows.
+- Children with congenital kyphosis may need surgery to help maintain a more normal spine as they grow.

 Your child’s orthopedic specialist at the Spine Program will determine the type of kyphosis and the appropriate treatment option.

-For the most basic to the most complex spinal conditions, our goal is to always provide the safest and most effective care, often beginning with non-surgical options.
-However, if surgery is the only option for your child, we offer innovative approaches from experienced surgeons who perform more than 200 pediatric spine procedures each year.
+Our goal is to always provide the safest, most effective care, often beginning with non-surgical options.
+If your child needs surgery, we offer innovative approaches from surgeons who perform more than 200 pediatric spine procedures each year.